How Low Can You Go? The Data-Light SE Challenge: Experiments with NEO

 \subsection{Algorithms}

 Optimization strategies can differ between {\em pool-based} and {\em membership query} inference~\cite{settles2012active}.
 Pool-based methods search existing datasets, while membership query methods interpolate between rows to propose new solutions.
 In the following sections, we describe the state-of-the-art algorithms in these two categories.
-Detailed pseudocodes for these algorithms are available online \footnote{https://github.com/KKGanguly/NEO/blob/main/supplementary.pdf}.
+Detailed pseudocodes for these algorithms are available online at \url{https://github.com/KKGanguly/NEO/blob/main/supplementary.pdf}.